anton-a-tkachev/Arduino-True-DAC/README.md

 Note that DAC12OUT function execution approximately takes 15 to 20 microseconds.

 One can use 1 kOhm resistor for R and 2 kOhm resistor for 2R.
 The author used 1 kOhm and 2 kOhm metal film resistors with 1% accuracy.

+For better stability output signal filtering is recommended